Texas A&M University Naresh K. Vashisht College of Medicine

 Texas A&M University College of Medicine is the medical school at Texas A&M University and a component of Texas A&M Health.
 The School offers M.D., M.D./Ph.D., M.D./M.P.H, M.D./M.B.A., M.D./M.Eng., and several other M.D./M.S. dual degree programs.

 History

 Founded as the Texas A&M College of Medicine in 1977, the charter class of 32 students began their medical training on Texas A&M University's campus.
 1981 marked the year the first medical degrees were awarded, and since then, more than 2,258 physicians have graduated from Texas A&M School of Medicine.
 In 1999, the College joined the newly created Texas A&M Health Science Center.
-During a series of Texas A&M organizational changes in 2021, the College of Medicine was redesignated the School of Medicine.
+During a series of Texas A&M organizational changes in 2021, the College of Medicine was redesignated the School of Medicine, only to revert to being a college in 2024.
+In July 2025, after receiving “the largest naming donation in the school's history”, the school was renamed again to the Naresh K. Vashisht Texas A&M College of Medicine.

 Training Facilities and Curriculum

 The School's mission is to improve the health and well-being of the people of Texas through excellence in education, research and health care delivery.
 The MD curriculum consists of 1.5 years of pre-clinical curriculum followed by 2.5 years of clinical training.